cnorick/curse-of-strahd-notes/Campaign/Session 1.md

 - On paper
-- Start at bar, get letter, go into mists, see real letter, fight wolves, enter death house, find children in attic
+- Start at bar, get letter, go into mists, see real letter, fight wolves